mohdjun95/privacy-policies/sift.md

 **Delete Your Account:**
 - Request complete account deletion through app settings
 - We will delete your data within 30 days
-- Some data may be retained for legal compliance (transaction records)
+- Some anonymized usage data may be retained for service improvement

 ### 6.3 Marketing Communications

 **Opt-Out:**
 - We do not send marketing emails by default
 - If we introduce marketing communications, you can unsubscribe anytime
-- Transactional emails (receipts, security alerts) cannot be disabled
+- Transactional emails (security alerts, account notifications) cannot be disabled

 ### 6.4 Your Legal Rights (GDPR/CCPA)